urbanadventurer/username-anarchy/README.md

 Description
 ------------
-Tools for generating usernames when penetration testing.
+Tools for generating usernames when penetration testing. *Usernames are half the password brute force problem.*

-Useful for user account/password brute force guessing and username enumeration.
+This is useful for user account/password brute force guessing and username enumeration when the usernames are based on the users' names.

-*Usernames are half the password brute force problem.*
+Common aliases, or self chosen usernames, from forums is also included.

 Features